bleargh45/Template-Plugin-TimeDate/README.md

 # DESCRIPTION

-`Template::Plugin::TimeDate` is a TT plug-in that makes of the `Date::Parse` and `Date::Format` modules from the `TimeDate` distribution, to help deal with parsing/formatting dates.
+`Template::Plugin::TimeDate` is a `Template::Toolkit` plug-in that makes of the `Date::Parse` and `Date::Format` modules from the `TimeDate` distribution, to help deal with parsing/formatting dates.

-Why another date/time TT plug-in?  `Template::Plugin::Date` doesn't handle output in different timezones, and `Template::Plugin::DateTime` didn't give me a means of easily parsing dates before turning them into `DateTime` objects.
+Why another date/time plug-in?  `Template::Plugin::Date` doesn't handle output in different timezones, and `Template::Plugin::DateTime` didn't give me a means of easily parsing dates before turning them into `DateTime` objects.
 I'd been using the `Date::Parse` module elsewhere to parse dates, and so this plug-in was built to help capture the parse/format cycle that I wanted to use in my templates.

 The plug-in should be loaded via the USE directive: